chintalokeshdev-8/aarogyadatha/src/README.md

 ## Core Features

-MedBridgee integrates multiple essential health services into one seamless application.
+medibridge integrates multiple essential health services into one seamless application.
 Below is a breakdown of each key feature.

 ### 1. Government Health ID Integration (Aarogyasri & ABHA)
 - **What it is:** A secure way for users to link their official government-provided health identities—the Aarogyasri UHID (for Andhra Pradesh residents) and the national ABHA (Ayushman Bharat Health Account) ID.